fusioncharts/dev_centre_docs/getting-started/java/install-using-java.md

 ### Step 2

-[Download](https://www.fusioncharts.com/asp-net-charts/) the FusionCharts JSP wrapper.
+[Download](https://www.fusioncharts.com/jsp-charts/) the FusionCharts JSP wrapper.
 Then follow the steps given below:
-*  Unzip the archive and move its contents to the `"/jsp-wrapper-master/src/java/fusioncharts/"` to get the `"FusionCharts.java"` main class file.
+*  Unzip the archive and move its content to the `"/jsp-wrapper-master/src/java/fusioncharts/"` to get the `"FusionCharts.java"` main class file.
 * Include `"FusionCharts.java"` in your project.

 That completes the installation of FusionCharts in your application.
-To see how to create a chart, [click here]({% site.baseurl %}/using-with-javascript-libraries/vuejs/your-first-chart '@@open-newtab').
+To see how to create a chart, [click here]({% site.baseurl %}/getting-started/java/your-first-chart-using-java '@@open-newtab').

 ## Installing FusionMaps (map visualizations) for your project

 ### Step 1

-In order to render maps, you need to [download](https://www.fusioncharts.com/download/maps/definition/) the map definition files follow the steps below:
+In order to render maps, you need to [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the map definition files.

 > If you're an existing user of FusionMaps (v3.12.2 or older), you'll need to upgrade the map definition files with the latest files.
-Read more on this here.
+Read more on this [here]({% site.baseurl %}/upgrading/change-log#improvements-2 '@@open-newtab').

 ### Step 2